 This clinical practicum focuses on the management of complex, multi-system illness of adults and older adults.
-Seminars focus on the advancement of differential diagnostic and critical thinking skills through case study examination, documentation review, and seminar discussion.
-Students integrate knowledge of family, culture, holism, community, and caring as they plan holistic care for clients in clinical settings.
+Seminars focus on the advancement of differential diagnostic and critical thinking skills through case study documentation review. examination. and seminar discussion.
+Students integrate of family, knowledge culture, holism, community, and caring as they plan holistic care for clients in clinical settings.
 Health promotion needs appropriate to the client's complex needs are addressed.
 Students will consult with the instructor to determine how many credits for which to register.
 One credit is equivalent to a minimum of 100 clinical hours.
 Prerequisites: NURS 641 and NURS 641P